Brawls in Turkish parliament delay legislation on EU migrant deal

 Brussels aims to propose waiving visas for Turks on May 4 but that is strongly opposed by some EU member states.
 The EU has said Turkey fully meets fewer than half of the 72 criteria and that its conditions will not be softened.

-Bozkir said he expected the EU Commission to recommend the lifting of visas for Turks in a report next week.

-Under the deal with the EU, Turkey agreed to take back migrants who cross to Greece illegally in return for financial aid, the prospect of accelerated EU accession talks and quicker visa-free travel to Europe for Turks.

-The fierce exchanges erupted in parliament after MP Ferhat Encu from the pro-Kurdish Peoples’ Democratic Party (HDP) referred to the killing of civilians in military operations against Kurdistan Workers Party (PKK) militants.
+The fierce exchanges erupted after MP Ferhat Encu from the pro-Kurdish Peoples’ Democratic Party (HDP) referred to the killing of civilians in military operations against Kurdistan Workers Party (PKK) militants in the southeast.

-Thousands of militants and hundreds of security force members and civilians have been killed since the PKK resumed its insurgency in the southeast last summer after a 2-1/2-year ceasefire, shattering a peace process.
+Thousands of militants and hundreds of security force members and civilians have been killed since the PKK resumed its insurgency last summer after a 2-1/2-year ceasefire, shattering a peace process.
+(Reporting by Gulsen Solaker; Writing by Daren Butler; Editing by Nick Tattersall)

-While the general assembly was shut, there were scuffles again on Thursday during a meeting of a constitutional commission which was discussing legislation on lifting lawmakers’ immunity from prosecution.

-President Tayyip Erdogan accuses the HDP of being an extension of the PKK and has said members of parliament with links to militants should be prosecuted.
-Around half of some 550 requests to lift deputies’ immunity are aimed at HDP members.